Tŷ Mawr Wybrnant: Access

 The house is most easily reached from the village of Penmachno, 4 miles from Betws-y-coed, but can also be reached from the A470 between Betws-y-coed and Dolwyddelan.

 Ty Mawr Wybrnant closed to visitors in early 2020 due to the COVID-19 pandemic.
 The collection of Bibles was temporarily moved to a dedicated exhibition at Chirk Castle.

 Etymology

-The Afon Wybrnant is the stream near which the house is located, and its name is usually appended to the house's name to distinguish it from other Tŷ Mawrs.
+The Afon Wybrnant is the stream near which the house is located, and its name is usually appended to the house's name to distinguish it from other properties also called Tŷ Mawr.
 The origins of the name Wybrnant are not wholly known.
 Although nant denotes a small stream and wybr is an old word for sky or cloud, some would have it that the word is derived from a corruption of gwiber, meaning "adder" or "viper".
 According to legend, long ago a gwiber was a huge flying snake, and one lived in this valley.